Danse Macabre

 The Danse Macabre consists of the dead, or a personification of death, summoning representatives from all walks of life to dance along to the grave, typically with a pope, emperor, king, child, and labourer.
-The effect was both frivolous, and terrifying; beseeching its audience to react emotionally.
-It was produced as memento mori, to remind people of the fragility of their lives, and how vain were the glories of earthly life.
-Its origins are postulated from illustrated sermon texts; the earliest recorded visual scheme was a now-lost mural at Holy Innocents' Cemetery in Paris dating from 1424 to 1425.
+It was produced as memento mori, to remind people of the fragility of their lives and the vanity of earthly glory.
+Its origins are postulated from illustrated sermon texts; the earliest recorded visual scheme (apart from 14th century Triumph of Death paintings) was a now-lost mural at Holy Innocents' Cemetery in Paris dating from 1424 to 1425.
+Written in 1874 by the French composer Camille Saint-Saëns, Danse Macabre, Op.
+40, is a haunting symphonic "poem" for orchestra.
+It premiered 24 January 1875.